Yelp/mrjob/docs/guides/configs-all-runners.rst

     Name/path of alternate Python binary for wrapper scripts and mappers/reducers (e.g. ``'python -v'``).
 This defaults to ``'python'`` if you're in Python 2 and ``'python3'`` if you're in Python 3.

+    This option also affects which Python binary is used for file locking in :mrjob-opt:`setup` scripts, so it might be useful to set even if you're using a non-Python :mrjob-opt:`interpreter`.
+It's also used by :py:class:`~mrjob.emr.EMRJobRunner` to compile mrjob after bootstrapping it (see :mrjob-opt:`bootstrap_mrjob`).

     Unlike :mrjob-opt:`interpreter`, this does not affect the binary used to query the job about its steps (use :mrjob-opt:`steps_python_bin`).